 Vitamin D and risk of breast cancer diagnosis

 Numerous studies have examined the association between vitamin D and risk of breast cancer.
-Most, but not all, have found that low levels of vitamin D increase risk of breast cancer whereas higher levels are protective.
+Most, but not all, have found that suboptimal levels of vitamin D (under 30 ng/mL) increase risk of breast cancer whereas higher levels are protective.

 - Two 2018 studies reported a reduced risk of breast cancer among women with the highest vitamin D exposure, however this appeared to be confined to premenopausal women in the one study that took menopausal status into account.